williamcottrell72/Insight_Challenge/README.md

 # Insight_Challenge
 Sessionizes log data from the Edgar website.

-To run the file, open the src file 'insightEdgar_v6.py' in python and run.

 The program works as follows.
 First, we define a 'sessions' dictionary which records information about open sessions, including which ip addresses currently have open sessions and which files they have accessed.
 We then scan through